 Many states regulate “cottage food,” meaning food made in a home kitchen for sale.
-People in Montana may sell any homemade food except pet food.
-They face restrictions when selling poultry, dairy and meat.
-Montana cottage food producers may sell poultry only if they slaughter fewer than 1,000 birds per year.
-They also must keep records in accordance with federal law.
-Montana cottage food producers may sell dairy products only in accordance with Montana’s small dairy regulations.
-Montana cottage food producers may sell meat or meat products only through temporary food establishments.
+People in Montana may sell almost any homemade food except those that contain meat.
+Montanans may also sell poultry if they slaughter fewer than 1,000 birds per year.

 Montana Cottage food venues

 Montana cottage food producers must sell their products directly to the consumer.
 They may not use a third party or retail establishment, except when selling raw, unprocessed fruits and vegetables.
-Montana cottage food producers may coordinate sales online, but they must deliver the food themselves and not use courier services.
+Montana cottage food producers may coordinate sales online,.
 Montana also allows homemade food sales at traditional community events, including weddings, funerals, church and school socials, farmers’ markets, potlucks, neighborhood gatherings, club meetings and outdoor sporting events.
 Homemade food produced in Montana may not be sold outside the state.

 Getting started in Montana

-Montana cottage food producers must register with the state.
-This is a one-time application with a $40 fee that must be completed before selling any cottage food.
-The application does not require a state inspection.
-Montana has no specific cottage food labeling requirements, but all producers must make clear to consumers that the food has not been “licensed, permitted, certified, packaged, labeled, or inspected per any official regulations.”
+The 2021 Local Food Choice Act specifically exempts homemade food from the state’s licensing, permitting, inspections, and labeling requirements.
+Although there are no specific homemade food labeling requirements, but all producers must make clear to consumers that the food has not been “licensed, permitted, certified, packaged, labeled, or inspected per any official regulations.”